 International Classification of Diseases (ICD-10)

-- Emphasize training for coders and providers
+- Emphasize need for training for coders and providers

 - Emphasize timely assessment of business associate, vendor and payer readiness